 The stories go on, but most are untold.
 As Admiral Leggett put it, not only were the Black men and women on the Chesapeake Bay ignored, but time almost erased their history.

-Off the dock, Leggett made a career as an author, historian, educator and founded the Blacks of the Chesapeake Foundation to bring awareness of African American and Black history on the Bay.
+Off the dock, Leggett made a career as an author, historian, and educator and founded the Blacks of the Chesapeake Foundation to bring awareness of African American and Black history on the Bay.
 Captain Wright has mentored and guided Black youth on the Bay for decades.
 And Imani Black founded MIA to inspire minority women into aquaculture careers.
 Today, the Admiral, Captain, and Black are joining forces to change the course of history in inspiring new ways!

 Taken from MIA’s YouTube channel, this compelling interview is outlined in 15-minute increments below.
 (Note: this is a safe space to talk about race, so please share your thoughts or any questions you may have in the comments section.)
 Let’s dive in!